nillohitbanerjee/recipes/README.md

 * Story 4 - 	User can visit a web site for recipes listing me available recipes on the landing page

 ## Technologies
-Project is being created with below technolories:
+Project is being created with below technologies:
 * Java 8
 * Spring boot 2.1.6.RELEASE
     * Spring boot